AbrarShaikh/LinuxDeviceDriver_tutorial/OS_concepts/MemoryManagement/README.md

 ### Segmentation
 - Segmentation is a technique to break memory into logical pieces where each piece represents a group of related information
 - Segmentation divides processes into smaller subparts known as modules.
 The divided segments need not be placed in contiguous memory.
+- Segmentation solves issue in paging where a function or piece of code is divided into pages without considering that the relative parts of code can also get divided.
+Hence, for the process in execution, the CPU must load more than one page into the frames so that the complete related code is there for execution.

 ### Swapping
 - Swapping is a mechanism in which a process can be swapped temporarily out of main memory to a backing store,